 The Harkat Lab Residency Programme Supported by the Gujral Foundation

-We are excited to finally announce our first round of residents for Celluloid Karigar, a residency opportunity at the Harkat lab, supported by the Gujral Foundation.
+We were delighted to announce our first round of residents for Celluloid Karigar, a residency opportunity at the Harkat lab, supported by the Gujral Foundation in July 2021.

 Gavati & Moakshaa

 Gavati is an artist from Pune, India.
 She primarily works with performance and self-portraiture on 16mm film.
 Her interests lie in questions of identity in contexts such as gender, the domestic environment and the nation-state.
 Gavati is currently pursuing her MFA degree in Film/Video at the California Institute of the Arts.